-The Steering Group will comprise personnel from both the IST and Creative Uk and specialist personnel from the creative sector, HE, other professional organisations associated with the technical community and/or professional standards and accreditation.
-The Steering Group will decide on the composition of working groups which will need to be established to focus on each of the key tasks, these working groups reporting back on a regular basis.
+The Steering Group comprises personnel from both the IST and Creative UK and specialist personnel from the creative sector, HE, other professional organisations associated with the technical community and / or professional standards and accreditation.
+The Steering Group decides on the composition of any working groups needed to focus on each of the key tasks.
+These working groups report back to the steering group on a periodic basis.

 The establishment of the creative technologies professional registers should be of great benefit to both individuals, their employers and the wider creative community.
-It should validate the expertise of a highly skilled and knowledge workforce, and provide them with the recognition and status they deserve.
+It provides a mechanism which validates the expertise of a highly skilled and knowledgable workforce, and provide them with the recognition and status they deserve.